sitesgithub/nitro/README.md

 Nitrogen is a Discord Nitro Generator that runs solely on HTML and Javascript.

-For a demo, go to https://sitesgithub.github.io/nitro/
+For the generator, go to https://sitesgithub.github.io/nitro/